revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 <details><summary> <b>Explanation</b> </summary>

-> In the above code, both a and b shares the same memory in python, any change made to a will reflects in b and vise-versa.
+> In the above code, both a and b shares the same memory in python, any change made to 'a' will reflect in 'b' and vise-versa.

   </details>
   </details>

 ---
-44. Predict the output of below code.
+44. Predict the output of the following code.
 ![Complex](https://github.com/krishnagopika/githubpages/blob/main/hard.jpg)
 ```python3
 x = 4